cu-library/tyro/readme.md

     -address= : The address to serve on, passed to ListenAndServe, doc here: http://golang.org/pkg/net/http/#ListenAndServe.
 Defaults to ":8877".
     -raw : If supplied, this flag will turn on access to the raw Sierra API under /raw/.
     -acaoheader= : The origin to place in the Access-Control-Allow-Origin header.
                    Defaults to *.
-Is only used for the /status/[bidID] endpoint.
+Is only used for the /status/bib/[bibID] and /status/item/[itemID] endpoints.
                    Multiple origins can be supplied, delimit with the ; character.
                    Examples:
                    -acaoheader="http://localhost:8000"